Epilepsy Services at the Comprehensive Epilepsy Treatment Program

 Patient education is a huge role for the epilepsy nurse coordinator.
 Before a patient undergoes treatment, Sylvestre educates the patient and family on what epilepsy is, including the different types of seizures and warning signs.
 If a patient is recommended surgical treatment, Sylvestre ensures the patient understands all the surgery options and devices available to them, and can make a well-informed decision about their treatment.

-At monthly multidisciplinary meetings, Sylvester and the CEP team assess all current patients, making sure they have had all necessary testing done, planning any additional tests, recommending treatment, and discussing how postoperative patients are progressing.
+At monthly multidisciplinary meetings, Sylvestre and the CEP team assess all current patients, making sure they have had all necessary testing done, planning any additional tests, recommending treatment, and discussing how postoperative patients are progressing.

 Sylvestre also oversees all patients who receive vagus nerve stimulation (VNS).
 She is trained to program all VNS devices for each patient’s individual condition, turn them on or off as needed, and provide any check-ups for the devices.